VaCarter/North_Carolina_Inpatient_Rehab_Hospital_Quality_Measures/README.md

 https://www.osbm.nc.gov/facts-figures/population-demographics

 ## Conclusion
-North Carolina as a whole performed better than the national average in the four quality measures reported on.
-Regionally, Eastern North Carolina consistently performed poorly in terms of quality measure performance compared to the other two regions.
-Data suggests that non-profit organizations have higher readmission and falls with major injury rates, but it is important to note that non-profits make up the majority of the type of IRFs in the state.
-More study could be done to examine potential causes of Eastern North Carolina's lower performance scores.
-Additional data is needed to make an accurate analyis of the Discharge Function score due to very limited data available at the time of this project.
+Overall, North Carolina outperformed the national average across the four reported quality measures.
+However, regional analysis revealed that Eastern North Carolina consistently underperformed compared to the state's other two regions.
+Data also indicates that non-profit inpatient rehabilitation facilities (IRFs) tend to have higher rates of hospital readmissions and falls resulting in major injury.
+It is important to note, however, that non-profit organizations represent the majority of IRFs in the state, which may influence these trends.
+Further investigation is warranted to better understand the underlying factors contributing to the lower performance scores in Eastern North Carolina.
+Additionally, due to limited data availability at the time of this project, a more accurate analysis of the Discharge Function Score could not be completed and will require additional data collection.